vemonet/rdflib-endpoint/README.md

 app.include_router(sparql_router)
 ```

-> TODO: add docs to integrate to a Flask app
+> To deploy this route in a **Flask** app checkout how it has been done in the [curies mapping service](https://github.com/biopragmatics/curies/blob/main/src/curies/mapping_service/api.py) of the [Bioregistry](https://bioregistry.io/).

 ### 📝 Define custom SPARQL functions